yy1588133/top-tools/memory-bank/consolidated_learnings.md

   partial match errors.
 - Always account for editor auto-formatting effects (spacing, alignment) when planning targeted edits, especially with markdown tables.
+- Learned that precise `replace_in_file` operations on large markdown tables can fail due to exact match requirements and auto-formatting differences; using `write_to_file` to overwrite the entire file is a reliable fallback.
+- Noted that auto-formatting by the user's editor can affect spacing and alignment in markdown tables, which must be considered for future edits.

 ---